The Mind, Explained

-The Mind, Explained is a 2019 documentary streaming television series.
+The Mind, Explained is a 2019 documentary television series.
 The series is narrated by American actress Emma Stone on Season 1 and Julianne Moore on Season 2, and examines themes such as what happens inside human brains when they dream or use psychedelic drugs.
 The episodes explore topics including memory, dreams, anxiety, mindfulness, and psychedelics.
 The Mind, Explained is a spin-off of Vox's Netflix show Explained.

 The series makes use of interviews, cartoons, and animation.

 Episodes

 There are 5 episodes, each lasting around 20 minutes.